deepakmalpani/Portfolio/README.md

 # Portfolio Website

 This is the source code for my personal portfolio website.
 The website showcases my skills, projects, and experience as a full-stack developer.
-It includes sections for an introduction, a list of projects, and contact information.
+It includes sections for an introduction, professional experience and skills.

 ## Purpose